GoogleCloudPlatform/deploystack-static-hosting-with-domain/README.md

 ## Cleanup
 To remove all billing components from the project
 1. Typing `./uninstall`

-## Developement
-There is a development setup for this application that uses Docker to run everything you need to developer and test it out locally.

-To run:
-1. Open a terminal on your local system.
-1. `cd code`
-1. `make dev`

-This will spin up 4 containers
-1. MySQL /database
-1. Redis
-1. Golang API /middleware
-1. Static HTML/JS/CSS site /frontend

 This is not an official Google product.